awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 ## Working With Container Insights\-Enabled Clusters<a name="cloudwatch-container-insights-working"></a>

-Container Insights can be enabled for all clusters by opting in to the `containerInsights` account setting, or on individual clusters by enabling it using the cluster settings during cluster creation\.
-Opting in to the Container Insights account setting can be done with both the Amazon ECS console and the AWS CLI\.
+Container Insights can be enabled for all new clusters created by opting in to the `containerInsights` account setting, on individual clusters by enabling it using the cluster settings during cluster creation, or on existing clusters by using the UpdateClusterSettings API\.

+Opting in to the `containerInsights` account setting can be done with both the Amazon ECS console and the AWS CLI\.
 For more information on creating Amazon ECS clusters, see [Creating a Cluster](create_cluster.md)\.

+**Important**
 For clusters containing tasks or services using the EC2 launch type, your container instances must be running version 1\.29\.0 or later of the Amazon ECS agent\.
 For more information, see [Amazon ECS Container Agent Versions](container_agent_versions.md)\.

 **To opt in in all IAM users or roles on your account to Container Insights\-enabled clusters using the console**